- Lyft is only available in the U.S., while Uber is available in many countries worldwide.

 Let’s face it, in the battle of ethics, utilizing the services of a licensed taxi driver instead of relying on a newfangled rideshare app is the better choice nine times out of ten.
 With a taxi, you know the drivers are insured and covered while they are working, have background checks and generally have some oversight.
 On the other hand, no one likes to stand on the corner in desperation, waving at every passing yellow cab with a light on and trying not to get upstreamed by other potential passengers.

 Enter Curb, the app that lets you call a traditional taxi, ahead of time (for a $2 fee) or on demand.
 It’s available in over 50 cities and rapidly expanding.

 The Low-Down on Uber, Lyft and their Alternatives

 The biggest gripe that most city planners have with Uber and Lyft is that the apps threaten to disrupt the local taxi economy — which is precisely what they are trying to do.
 The result of this is that Uber and Lyft are often much cheaper than a taxi ride, but also don’t pay their drivers as well.
 Both apps allow you to schedule a trip in advance or call a car on-demand, tell you how much your ride will cost before you book it, will enable you to carpool with other riders to reduce your costs, lets you tip your drivers, and even offer food delivery options.
 The most significant differences between these two undisputed champions of the rideshare market are as follows:

 Alternative Rideshare Apps

-While some people don’t think twice about using Uber and Lyft everytime they need to take a ride, others are searching for a better alternative.
+While some people don’t think twice about using Uber and Lyft every time they need to take a ride, others are searching for a better alternative.
 Whether motivated by costs, ethics or just looking to change things up, there are plenty of alternative rideshare apps on the market.
-Here are some of our favorites.
+Read on for some of our favorites.